mrkazawa/grid_world/monte_carlo/README.md

 `(4,2)` to `(4,3)` and finally `(3,3)`.
 This is the path that the agent have explored and learnt during the training.
 We can see that this path contains grids with higher values.
 When following the greedy policy, the agent will choose these grids over the others and eventually reaches the `circle`.

+> The grids with the value of 0 means that during the training, the agent never visit those grids.

 ![loss](results/scenario1/loss.png?raw=true "loss")